-When it comes to Maldives island resorts, visitors are spoilt for choice.
+When it comes to Maldives resorts, visitors are spoilt for choice.
 So much so that it can be difficult to pick one.
-Here’s our definitive guide to the best luxury hotels in the Maldives for your getaway to paradise.
+Here’s my definitive guide to the best luxury hotels in the Maldives for your getaway to paradise.

-It’s difficult to believe it now, but Baros Maldives was only the third resort in the Maldives when it opened in 1973.
+It’s difficult to believe it now, but Baros Maldives was only the third Maldives resort when it opened in 1973.
 This small coral island is ringed with a sandy beach and comes with its own house reef mere metres off the coastline.

 Guests transfer to Male via speedboat, meaning that you can touch down and be in your private villa in a matter of moments.

 Nestled within the Noonu Atoll, Velaa Private Island describes itself as a “beyond luxury” boutique hotel in the Maldives.
-The island is privately owned by Czech billionaire Jiri Smejc, whose vision to create a property catering to the travel elite has been realised through Velaa.
+Velaa is privately owned by Czech billionaire Jiri Smejc, whose vision to create a property catering to the travel elite has been realised through Velaa.
+He set out to create a property that stood out from other Maldives resorts and that he certainly has.

 Award-winning architect Petr Kolar has created the ultimate luxury island escape.
 Decor-wise, there are no gold taps or flashy accessories: the focus at Velaa is in using the very best quality materials to create a pared-back, high-end aesthetic.

-Niyama offers a unique take on the traditional Maldives island resort with its offer of two island resorts: Play and Chill.
+Niyama offers a unique take on the traditional Maldives resort in 2018 with its offer of two island resorts: Play and Chill.
 The two islands are connected by a bridge but, as the names suggest, have different focuses.

 Play is tailored to those who like their island getaways with an added touch of adventure.
 While many hotels focus on adult-only guests, Play is the perfect destination for those with young families – the Explorers Kids Club entertains kids from 12 months up to 12 years, leaving parents free to indulge in a bit of solitary island-time.